 The main disadvantage of an airless paint sprayer is that the particles of paint emitted by the sprayer do not all stick to the surface you want to be painted.
 The particles of paint are in the air and they float and land all over the room.

-If you have decided that you want to purchase an airless paint sprayer then you should consider the following features of these items prior to purchasing.
+If you have decided that you want to purchase best airless paint sprayer for DIY and home use then you should consider the following features of these items prior to purchasing.

 If speed is a factor in your consideration then look for an airless that has a larger horsepower motor.
 Be careful that you do not get a sprayer that has a motor so powerful that you are incapable of handling the tool.